mozilla/mozilla-new-products-wp/README.md

 To shut down the container and development server, run `npm run stop`.

+> Note that DDEV doesn't work very well with other similar packages, like Lando or Ups Dock.
+If you run into issues with the setup script around a port already being allocated, try stopping other environment tools to see if that clears up the issue.
+>
+> If you'd like to stop the DDEV tool, you can use the command `ddev poweroff`.

 ## Plugins

 Plugins are managed with Composer.
 See the [Wiki entry on plugins](https://github.com/Upstatement/wordpress-starter-kit/wiki/Plugins) for more information on commonly used plugins, including the Upstatement Editorial plugin and ACF.